ultralytics/ultralytics/README.md

                          export         yolov8n.pt        format=onnx  args...
 ```

-YOLOv8 may also be used directly in a python environment:
+YOLOv8 may also be used directly in a Python environment, and accepts the same [arguments](https://docs.ultralytics.com/config/) as in the CLI example above:

 ```python
 from ultralytics import YOLO